ClipTraining

 The Problem

-• Scaling search across thousands of clips is costly
+• Scaling search across thousands of clips has to stay affordable, or it never ships

 The Solution